Work in Progress — Version 3.0 · These rules are actively evolving. Last updated April 2026. Some values are soft-locked and subject to playtesting.

 Inscription N

-Add N Inscription to the specified source or zone
+Add N Inscription counters to the specified card or zone, as written on the card

 Call N [Token]